FETI-DP for the three-dimensional Virtual Element Method: Notation: Scaled norms and seminorms

-\subsection{Notation: Scaled norms and seminorms}
+\section{Notation: Scaled norms and seminorms}

 In the following we will make use of suitably scaled norms for the Sobolev spaces defined on faces and edges of the subdomains.
-More precisely, letting $\widehat \Omega$ and $\widehat \Gamma$ denote any three-dimensional and two-dimensional domain with diameter $\widehat H$ we set:
+More precisely, letting $D$ denote any $d$ dimensional domain ($d=1,2,3$) we set